gacomm/SCSS-Style-Guide/README.md

 # GA Communication SCSS/CSS Code Standards

-These standards were cobbled together by the fine folks at GA from the following resources:
+These standards were cobbled together by the fine folks at GA from the following sources:

 * http://css-tricks.com/sass-style-guide/
 * https://github.com/styleguide/css